 Many artists, young and old have displayed artwork over the years.
 Their creations include watercolor, oil and acrylic paintings, photographs, textile art, photo essays, pencil drawings and pastels to name a few.
 Press releases and photographs are distributed to local media to promote each artists show and a large sign at the bank’s entrance directs visitors upstairs to the gallery.

 The Art Gallery benefits not only the artists but also the community by making the visual arts more accessible to the local residents.
 The bank has no commission in the sale of artwork.
 The gallery is another way Greenfield Banking Company makes a positive contribution to the quality of life in our community.

-The public is invited to view the student’s artwork in Greenfield Banking Company’s Art Gallery during March and April, 2014.
-The Art Gallery, located on the second floor of the Main Office, 1920 North State Street, Greenfield, IN is open to the public during normal business hours: M – TH, 9 – 5; Fri, 9 – 6; Sat 9 – Noon.
+The public is invited to view Martha’s artwork in Greenfield Banking Company’s Art Gallery during November and December, 2015.
+The Art Gallery, located on the second floor of the Main Office, 1920 North State Street, Greenfield, IN is open to the public during normal hours: M – Th, 9 – 5; Fri, 9 – 6; Sat, 9 – Noon.